csprocket777/ember-sessionstorage-adapter/README.md

 Store your ember application data in ~~localStorage~~ sessionStorage.

 #NOTE:
-**NOTE**: This is exactly the same as the localStorage adapter except that it's been modified to use sessionStorage instead.
+This is exactly the same as the localStorage adapter except that it's been modified to use sessionStorage instead.
+---
 Compatible with Ember Data 1.0.beta.6.

 **NOTE**: New versions of the `localStorage` adapter are no longer compatible